Endurance Horseback

 Whether you are seeking family adventure, a deeper connection with horses, or time spent exploring the beauty of our country, endurance riding offers an exceptional and rewarding experience for all ages.

-Endurance horse riding is managed by the Endurance Ride Association of South Africa (ERASA).
-You need to belong to a club (paid-up member) and be registered with the South African Equestrian Federation (SAEF) in order to participate in endurance ride events.
+Endurance horse riding in South Africa is governed by the Endurance Ride Association of South Africa (ERASA).
+To participate in officially sanctioned events, riders must be members of an affiliated endurance club and be registered with the South African Equestrian Federation (SAEF).

 Novice Horses and Progression: